 Failure to listen to its customers

-The failure to listen to their customers was a huge mistake.
-When an organisation fails to listen to its customers it becomes difficult for them to succeed.
-A customer who’s needs are not met fast, becomes a lost customer.
+The inability to listen to their customers was a huge mistake.
+When an organisation fails to listen to its customers, it becomes difficult for them to succeed.
+A customer whos needs are not met fast, becomes a lost customer.

 First, they opted to listen to their employees; this hasn’t helped them.
 It’s important to listen to your employees but not at the expense of customers, who will soon feel neglected.

 Departure from its mission

 There was no connection between Google’s mission statement “to organise the world’s information” and what it did.
 This shows that there is a sense of loss of direction.
-When an organisation starts operating contrary to it mission statement then it will fail.
+When an organisation starts operating contrary to its mission statement, then it will fail.

 This departure shows that it has lost a sense of direction because nothing is driving its operations.
-Google plus should either consider changing the mission statement or change the product to actually reflect the mission statement.
+Google plus should either consider changing the mission statement or modify the product actually to reflect the mission statement.

 Changes in management

-Vic Gundotra ended his reign at the start of 2014, handing over to David Besbris, he lasted 6 months.
+Vic Gundotra ended his reign at the start of 2014, handing over to David Besbris, he lasted six months.
 Then Bradley Horowitz, a long time Google executive took over and so the pivot began.

 Larry Page re-assumed his role as CEO of Google in 2011.
 Some of the things he embraced as the CEO prepared Google plus for its downfall.
 Some of the bonuses he gave employees did not match the level of success the organisation had achieved.
 This created a false picture that the organisation was doing well.
 Additionally, the Google employee bonus scheme was also tied to the success of the platform.

-Motivations given to these employees made them take part in some things which could completely kill the organisation.
+Motivations given to these employees made them take part in some things which could ultimately kill the organisation.
 Poor planning, management, and competition are key factors which contributed to the decline of Google plus.
-That said, Twitter has suffered dysfunction of it’s own over the years.
+That said, Twitter has suffered dysfunction of its own over the years.